 You’ve been feeling low or irritable for most of the day,

 You’ve been feeling low or irritable for most of the day, every day for two weeks or more.
-You might have found yourself worrying about past or future events for long periods of time, or simply feeling sad, cross or tearful.
-Sometimes it’s hard to recognize a gradual change – have others noticed that you don’t seem your usual self?
+You might have found yourself worrying about past or future events.
+Do you worry for long periods of time?
+Do you often feel simply feeling sad, cross or tearful?
+Sometimes it’s hard to recognize a gradual change.
+Have others noticed that you don’t seem your usual self?

 You’ve lost interest in activities that you used to enjoy.

 You’ve lost interest in activities that you used to enjoy.
-Perhaps you have been seeing less of your friends or family recently, have stopped going to the gym, or cooking balanced meals.
-This is really about recognizing changes in what’s normal for you – no one is saying you have to exercise five times a week or eat your greens, but changes in your routine can offer concrete indications that your mood is changing.
+Perhaps you have been seeing less of your friends or family recently.
+Perhaps you have stopped going to the gym, or cooking balanced meals.
+This is really about recognizing changes in what’s normal for you.
+No one is saying you have to exercise five times a week or eat your greens.
+However, changes in your routine can offer concrete indications that your mood is changing.

 You are struggling to concentrate.

-You are struggling to concentrate.
+Are you are struggling to concentrate?
 You might notice that you struggle to focus when reading or watching television, for example, or to follow the thread of a spoken conversation.
-This could be affecting your performance at work, or limiting your ability to perform routine tasks such as food shopping.
-Again, we are looking for a change in what’s normal for you, so if concentration has always been something you find tricky there is little cause for concern.
+This could be affecting your performance at work.
+It could also be limiting your ability to perform routine tasks such as food shopping.
+Again, we are looking for a change in what’s normal for you.
+If concentration has always been something you find tricky there is little cause for concern.

 In three words I can sum up everything I’ve learned about life: it goes on.